 We’ve all heard the saying that a picture paints a thousand words.
 If this saying is true, just imagine what the addition of an image could do for your blog post!

 The use of an image in a blog attracts the attention of the reader, especially if it’s well placed.
-This not only increases the amount of views your content will have but also increases the amount of time a person stays on your website, which hopefully results in that viewer sharing your content.
+This not only increases the number of views your content will have but also increases the amount of time a person stays on your website, which hopefully results in that viewer sharing your content.

 Why Blogs Need Images